Words: Faye Lessler / Images: Klean Kanteen

 “We need nature now more than ever.
 We need to understand that nature is everywhere, as close as your backyard or your windowsill garden.
-This is such an important reminder during these times because the truth is that not everyone can get out to a national park or a secluded hike, but we do all need nature in our lives.” - Yanira Castro, Communications Director for Outdoor Afro.
+This is such an important reminder during these times because the truth is that not everyone can get out to a national park or a secluded hike, but we do all need nature in our lives.” - Rue Mapp, Founder and CEO of Outdoor Afro.

 How To Support Outdoor Afro